 Dr. Fancy received his doctoral training at the Samuel Beckett Centre, Trinity College Dublin, Ireland working on questions around the ontology of stage presence and their intersection with postcoloniality in the work of playwright Bernard-Marie Koltès and director Patrice Chéreau.
 His research interests and current publishing deals with questions of ontology, immanence and performance, with a specific interest in immanence and performativity, immanence and performance training, and immanence and technology.
 Fancy has an extensive creative practice as a playwright and director.
 He has been awarded a Brock Chancellor’s Chair for Excellence in Teaching, (2005-08, with Sue Spearey), as well as disABILITIES and Best Practices teaching awards.
-David served as Chair of Department from 2009-2012.
+David served as Chair of Department from 2009-2012, and 2020-21.

 Fancy, David, and Hans Skott-Myhre, eds.
 Immanence, Politics and the Aesthetic: Thinking Revolt in the 21st Century.
 McGill Queens University Press, 2019.